 Use of Indirect Costs; Division of Indirect Cost Reimbursements

-Indirect cost reimbursements (pooled on an annual basis) that are not used to fund the annual activities and reserve requirements (referenced in the previous section) shall be allocated between the auxiliary organization and the campus.
+Indirect cost reimbursements (pooled on an annual basis) that are not used to fund the annual activities and reserve requirements (referenced in the previous section) shall be allocated between the auxiliary organization and the university.
+Such division shall not occur if the governing board of the auxiliary organization determines that the division would adversely affect the fiscal viability of the organization.
+In such an instance, the annual report (referenced in section Annual Review of Auxiliary Financial Standards and Control Self-Assessment above) shall include a plan to provide for a division of unused indirect cost revenue between the auxiliary organization and the university in future years.

 Allowable and allocable indirect costs shall be allocated and recovered according to a cost allocation plan that utilizes a documented and consistent methodology including identification of indirect costs and a basis for allocation (referenced in section Cost Allocation; Reimbursement to CSU).
-The campus chief financial officer, or designee, shall annually approve and implement the cost allocation plan.
+The university chief financial officer, or designee, shall annually approve and implement the cost allocation plan.
 See Cost Allocation/Reimbursement Plans for the CSU Operating Fund.

-Such division shall not occur if the governing board of the auxiliary organization determines that the division would adversely affect the fiscal viability of the organization.
-In such an instance, the annual report (referenced in section Financial Standards; Annual Review above) shall include a plan to provide for a division of unused indirect cost revenue between the auxiliary organization and the campus in future years.

 Funds retained by the auxiliary organization may be expended in support of all authorized auxiliary organization functions (5 CCR § 42500) in accordance with the financial standards referenced above.
 See Cal.
 Educ.
 Code § 89904(d) and Cost Allocation/Reimbursement Plans for the CSU Operating Fund.